This homeschool room and distance learning space features 3 computer workstations, lighting for Zoom meetings, organization, and more!

 Ikea Distance-Learning Desk

-We built a 10-foot-long Ikea-hacked desk with three workstations for the kids and I to work at.
-You can see the full desk tutorial here!
+We built a 10-foot-long Ikea-hacked desk with three workstations to give the kids and I a place to work.
+You can see the school desk for home reveal here.

 Ideal Lighting for Zoom Meetings